aertslab/arboreto/README.rst

 Get Started
 ***********

-Arboretum was conceived with the working bioinformatician or data scientist in mind.
+Arboreto was conceived with the working bioinformatician or data scientist in mind.
 We provide extensive documentation and examples to help you get up to speed with the library.

-* Read the `arboretum documentation`_.
+* Read the `arboreto documentation`_.
 * Browse example notebooks_.
 * Report an issue_.